 Who can be an EAZA Screener?

-Any senior member of management with five years of experience at an EAZA full member insitution is welcome.
-This includes directors, veterinarians, and curators.
+Any senior member of management with five years of experience at an EAZA full member institution is welcome.
+This includes directors, veterinarians, educators and curators.
 Please fill out an information form to join our team of screeners.

 What is the time and cost commitment to being an EAZA screener?

 Most missions are a two day/one night commitment, depending on the size of the facility.
 All travel costs will be paid for by the applicant institution.
 You need only volunteer your time and knowledge.